Eman-Gon/gpu-energy-recommender/eda/Report.md

 ## Executive Summary

-This EDA analyzes 90 days of ERCOT electricity pricing combined with GPU cluster utilization for binary classification.
-Analysis reveals 69% cost differential between optimal and suboptimal scheduling windows.
-External factors (price, time) predict efficiency outcomes, enabling supervised learning without circular reasoning.
+This analysis combines 90 days of Texas electricity prices with GPU data center usage patterns.
+We found that scheduling GPU jobs during off-peak hours (midnight-8 AM) costs 69% less than peak hours.
+The data shows clear patterns that can be used to build a machine learning classifier.

 ---